From Indian Lakes

 From Indian Lakes is an American indie rock band formed in 2009.
 Vocalist Joey Vannucchi writes, performs, and produces the music.
-The band's sound changes between releases but generally incorporates elements of pop, acoustic, emo, shoegaze, and rock.
+The band's sound generally incorporates elements of pop, acoustic, emo, shoegaze, and rock.

 In interviews, Vannucchi has Mew, Radiohead, Feist, The Dodos, and other indie musicians as influences.
 As a touring act the group consists of Vannucchi (vocals, guitar, keyboards), Justin Stanphill (guitar, vocals), Enrique Gutierrez (keyboards, samples), and Chris Kellogg (bass, vocals).
 Vannucchi began songwriting in a small mountain town near Yosemite National Park and later enlisted the help of friends to perform his material.
 From Indian Lakes have released two albums independently: The Man with Wooden Legs in late 2009 and Able Bodies in 2012.
-Their third album, Absent Sounds, was released on October 7, 2014 on Triple Crown Records Their fourth album, "Everything Feels Better Now", was released on October 14, 2016 via Triple Crown Records.
+Their third album, Absent Sounds, was released on October 7, 2014 on Triple Crown Records Their fourth album, Everything Feels Better Now, was released on October 14, 2016 via Triple Crown Records.

 History

 Joey Vannucchi grew up on forty acres of land near Yosemite National Park.
 Vannucchi spent most of his youth reading books, playing drums, learning new instruments, and exploring the land around his rural home.
 He received jazz drum lessons and played on a borrowed church drumset for hours daily.
 Vannucchi said: "I could play my drums for hours.
 There was no one to bother.
 No one around cared about the sound."

 Throughout high school and into adulthood, Vannucchi participated in various bands.
 At age 20, he started writing and recording songs at a friend's studio in Indian Lakes Estates, California which he released to Myspace as "Songs From Indian Lakes".
 This reference was later shortened to the current band name.

 After enlisting friends to perform his material, From Indian Lakes began playing local shows and independently released a full-length record, The Man With Wooden Legs, in late 2009.

 From Indian Lakes recorded and released the Acoustic EP in 2011 and performed solo on a month-long living room tour across the US.

-On November 2012, From Indian Lakes released its second album, Able Bodies, which was well-received by both fans and press.
+In November 2012, From Indian Lakes released its second album, Able Bodies, which was well received by both fans and press.
 Able Bodies was also selected to be on Google Play's Top Unsigned List for 2012 releases and remained on the cover of iTunes as a "rising star of alt-rock" for three weeks.

 From Indian Lakes signed to Triple Crown Records in 2013 and released their third album, Absent Sounds on October 7, 2014 and it entered the Billboard 200, reached number 8 on the Top Heatseekers chart, and hit number 36 on the Independent Albums chart.

 From Indian Lakes posted a link to their official website and a new EP, Wanderer.
 It features three new songs and two acoustic renditions of previous songs written and recorded by Vannucchi at his home studio in Northern California.
 It was produced and engineered by long-time friend Matthew Bedrosian who helped with "The Acoustic EP" in 2011.